 https://jamanetwork.com/journals/jamapsychiatry/fullarticle/204171

-3. We know that children of mothers who smoke during pregnancy are at high risk of developing the same childhood neurological diseases as those exposed to pesticides in utero.
+3. We know that children of mothers who smoke during pregnancy are at high risk of developing a very similar set of childhood and adolescent NEUROLOGICAL diseases to those children who are exposed to pesticides during pre-birth development .

 https://pubmed.ncbi.nlm.nih.gov/30172166/